 Why should I make a will?

 Making a will is the best way to make sure that your wishes will be followed when you are gone.
-Your loved ones will thank you too, as having your affairs in order will reduce risk of complications and added expense.

 Where do I start?

 Wills can be very simple or very complex, but why not take the first step and make that appointment to discuss the making of a will and whilst doing so, consider leaving a gift to a favourite charity.
 You will find a list of participating solicitors here

 There are three different types of gifts that are most commonly given to charities through wills.
 We recommend you discuss each with your solicitor to find out which suits you best.